Frequently Asked Questions

 Plant height and growth habit – taller or heavier plants need stronger, higher supports.

-Flower weight – dense flower heads like peonies need wider hoops.
+Flower weight – dense flower heads like peonies need wider hoops or sturdy core support such as provided by our grow-through designs.

-Climbing tendency – plants that twine need vertical structures or spirals; plants that lean or sprawl do well with rings or hurdles.
+Climbing tendency – plants that twine need vertical structures; plants that lean or sprawl do well with obelisks and towers.

 6. Can supports be used in containers as well as in the ground?

 Absolutely!
-Many of our rings, spirals, and small obelisks can be placed directly into pots to support container-grown perennials or climbing plants like sweet peas.
+Most of our products can be placed directly into pots or containers to support perennial or climbing plants providing enough depth is available to secure them from toppling.